Burlington Attorney for a Slip and Fall on Ice

 These claims are very difficult for an injured person to pursue, particularly while trying to recover from his or her injuries.
 At DiBella Law Offices, P.C., we have the experience you need to hold negligent property owners responsible for slip-and-fall injuries in winter weather.

-If you have been injured in a slip-and-fall on ice and snow, call us today at (781) 262-3338.
+If you have been injured in a slip-and-fall on ice and snow in Massachusetts, call us today at (781) 262-3338.
 We will fight to hold responsible parties liable, and get you the full compensation you may deserve.